-- What are your main responsibilities as a...? - What is a typical day (or week) like for you? - What do you like most about your work? - What do you like least about your work? - Is there something that surprised you about the role when you first started? - What kinds of decisions do you make? - What kinds of problems do you deal with? - How does your position fit within the organization/career field/industry? - How does your job affect your general lifestyle? - What are some big projects you're working on now or that you've finished up in the last few months? - How did you become interested in this field? - How did you begin your career?
-What were some of your early roles in the field? - How do most people get into this field?
-What are some common entry-level jobs? - Do you think there's a personality type that's not well-suited for this kind of career? - What skills, abilities, and personal attributes are essential to success in your job/this field? - What kinds of accomplishments tend to be valued and rewarded in this field? - What kind of education, training, or background does your job require? - How relevant to your work is your undergraduate major? - What are some common career paths in this field? - What related fields do you think I should consider looking into? - What steps would you recommend I take to prepare to enter this field? - What are the most effective strategies for seeking a position in this field? - I've read that the entry-level salary range for this field is usually in the range of .
-Does this fit with what you've seen?
-(Don't ask about the person's actual salary.) - What current issues and trends in the field should I know about/be aware of? - How do you see this job changing in the next 10 years? - Can you recommend any trade journals, magazines or professional associations which would be helpful for my professional development? - If you could do it all over again, would you choose the same path for yourself?
-If not, what would you change? - What do you wish you'd known when you were starting out in this career/role? - What advice would you give someone who is considering this type of job or field? - Can you suggest anyone else I could contact for additional information?
-Do you have any recommendations for other people I should talk to or other resources I should explore? - Are there any questions I'm not asking that I should be? - Would it be alright for us to stay in touch?
+- What are your main responsibilities as a...? - What is a typical day (or week) like for you? - What do you like most/least about your work? - Is there something that surprised you about the role when you first started? - How did you become interested in this field? - How did you begin your career?
+What were some of your early roles in the field? - What skills, abilities, and personal attributes are essential to success in your job/this field? - What kind of education, training, or background does your job require? - How do you see this job changing in the next 10 years? - Can you recommend any trade journals, magazines or professional associations which would be helpful for my professional development? - What do you wish you'd known when you were starting out in this career/role? - What advice would you give someone who is considering this type of job or field?